louis-tru/quark/docs/CURRENT_WORK.md

 color composition.
 A matching WebGPU/CPU comparison page also exists in the same directory.

+The active branch is `experiment/compute-aa-cpu-backdrop`.
+It is based on commit `706ec42bc` on the pushed `experiment/compute-aa-row-mask` branch, but its current CPU-backdrop/private-delta work is intentionally uncommitted for continued measurement.

 The prototype uses local tile edge lists plus a per-tile **backdrop**: the winding already accumulated at the tile's left boundary. `build_tile_edges()` walks each edge across X tile columns using one `dy/dx` slope.
 A step does nothing unless its discrete Y-sample-grid position changes.
-Changed sample ranges add one original-edge reference with a local sample range to crossed tiles and append one backdrop event.
-CPU construction never expands backdrop winding across tiles to the right.
-During coverage, each tile threadgroup cooperatively resolves its tile row's backdrop events into threadgroup memory.
+Changed sample ranges add one original-edge reference with a local sample range.
+The active branch records backdrop as per-row 2D deltas, then performs CPU Y/X prefix passes to upload one final winding for every tile-local Y sample.
-This removes the previous edge-bounding-box fill, repeated crossing calculations, per-tile backdrop storage/writes, backdrop delta buffer, and CPU X prefix sum.
-The X-tile scan now advances directly in sample-grid Y coordinates: fixed power-of-two sample/tile divisions use shifts, tile-boundary Y uses incremental addition, and the inner X-tile loop contains no division or per-iteration multiplication.

 The current prototype remains intentionally CPU-heavy and rebuilds/uploads data frequently.
 Important future work includes caching immutable path data, pooled